 Google keyboard is one of the best keyboard out there.
 Although it started as a simple keyboard, just a port of Nexus keyboard, it has improved a lot over the years.
 Recently Google rolled out an update for its keyboard app.
-This new update has brought with it some awesome customization features.
+The Google Keyboard 5 update has brought with it some awesome customization features.
 Let’s go over the update gradually.

 Another useful update is the elimination of holo themes and introduction of key borders.
 I guess it is a good thing that Google got rid of the holo themes, I don’t know if anyone was even using them.

 Key borders are a much-welcomed change as they make tap typing really easy.
 They separate words from each other very accurately and reduce the problem of not knowing what you were typing (which was a real problem with borderless keyboard for some, trust me).
 Key borders will really help those who like to type by tapping instead of swiping (I’m one of those).
 The key border can be enabled by going to Settings → Language & input→ Google keyboard →Preferences → Show key border.

 Even though word suggestion is an awesome feature, sometimes it doesn’t suggest the word that we actually want to use.
 So the best thing to do here is simply deleting that suggestion so that its slot can be allotted to another suggestion.
 Google Keyboard 5 lets you do exactly that.
 Just long press a suggestion and then swipe it towards the delete icon that appears after a while.

 Some other awesome features include adjustable keyboard height, deleting whole words by sliding left from delete key, gesture cursor control by sliding left/right on the space bar, faster access to Numpad and emoji, sharing snippets to improve the app, etc.